 (2) The Applicant will provide all necessary information to the Department for the Grant award to be processed in the State’s accounting system.

-274-0XX- XXXX
+274-036-0270

 Waiver of Rules

 Subject to the limitations of the law, and at its sole discretion, the Director of the Department of Veterans’ Affairs may waive all or part of these administrative rules.